 Image by Flickr user Polandmfa

-Catholicism teaches that all life is sacred, and the chapel reflects this belief by transforming remains into sacred art.
-Visitors can meditate on their existence and the afterlife, adding a spiritual layer to an already surreal experience.
+Catholic teaching holds that all life is sacred, and the chapel puts that belief into physical form.
+Human remains become something closer to sacred art.
+Because of that, many visitors find themselves meditating on their own mortality here, adding a layer of introspection to an already surreal experience.

 Image by Flickr user Polandmfa